The Exploration of Error Bounds in Classification with Noisy Labels: The Curse of Dimensionality

 Assumption \ref{assump:Low-dimensional-manifold-hypothesis} is well-founded.
 There is a vast amount of data generated and collected in our daily lives.
 Despite their diverse sources and natures, these seemingly unstructured data often possess inherent structures.
 One commonly used structure is that high-dimensional data may reside in a low-dimensional subspace rather than being arbitrarily distributed throughout the entire space.
 For instance, handwritings of the same digit with varying rotations, translations, or thickness are approximately within a low-dimensional subspace.
 Other examples include human face image data, where the face images of each individual under different illuminations form a low-dimensional subspace, and a video sequence with multiple moving objects, where each moving object across different frames belongs to a low-dimensional subspace.

-In addition, the assumption about the linear relationship is also reasonable.
-In the realm of compressive sensing, accurate recovery of the true sparse signal is possible when the sensing matrix fulfills the Restricted Isometry Property (RIP) \cite{candes2005decoding,candes2008restricted}, or Block Restricted Isometry Property (BRIP) \cite{kamali2013block,he2025group} condition, thereby enabling a one-to-one mapping between a compact $s$-dimensional Riemannian manifold $ \mathcal{A}$ embedded in $\R^d$ and $[0,1]^s$.
-Furthermore, the theory of differential manifold \cite{brand2002charting,jiao2023} guarantees the existence of bijectives.
+In addition, the assumption about the linear and invertible relationship is also reasonable.
+In the realm of compressive sensing, accurate recovery of the true sparse signal is possible when the sensing matrix fulfills the Restricted Isometry Property (RIP) \cite{candes2005decoding,candes2008restricted}, or Block Restricted Isometry Property (BRIP) \cite{kamali2013block,he2025group} condition.
+Furthermore, the theory of differential manifold \cite{brand2002charting,jiao2023} guarantees the existence of local linearity and reversibility.